-These population projection estimates are based on the BC Stats population projection for Prince George Health Area and adjusted by the proportional difference to the Census 2016 population level to cater for the boundary difference.13 Figure 41 below shows that the estimated population in 2021 is 76,806, a growth of 3.8% from 2016.
-Between 2021 and 2031, projections indicate the population could increase by about 5,266 individuals, representing an increase of 6.9%.
-By 2031, there could be 82,072 people living in the City of Prince George.
+These population projection estimates are based on the BC Stats population projection for Prince George Health Area and adjusted by the proportional difference to the Census 2021 population level to cater for the boundary difference.
+Figure 41 below shows that the estimated population which is projected to increase by 7,265 individuals between 2021 and 2031, representing an increase of 9.5%.
+By 2031, there could be 83,970 people living in the City of Prince George.
+It should be noted that these population projections show a slightly higher pace of growth between 2021 and 2031 than the previous projection.

-Figure 41: Population Projections, City of Prince George, 2016-2031
+Figure 41: Population Projections, City of Prince George, 2021-2031